Proven tips to stand out as a Digital Marketer in this fast-growing field

 Find a Digital Marketing Apprenticeship

 Are you looking for additional mentorship in the marketing field?
-An apprenticeship is a structured on-the-job learning program that can help you do real work while also continuing to learn.
+An apprenticeship is a structured on-the-job learning program that can help you do real work as a digital marketer while also continuing to learn.
 Acadium offers fully online apprenticeships.
 While these are not paid opportunities, you get paired with a small business and gain 1:1 mentorship from a more experienced marketer or entrepreneur while you execute digital marketing projects you can add to your portfolio.

 Digital Creative Institute in Texas offers a Department of Labor-registered apprenticeship in digital marketing.
-You’ll join a cohort of 10 other apprentices for structured learning and then a placement with a local business.
+You’ll join a cohort of 10 other apprentices for structured learning and then placement with a local business.
 Learn more and apply here.

-Staffing agencies and creative agencies often source candidates for both contract marketing work and permanent positions.
+Staffing agencies and creative agencies often source candidates for both contract marketing work and permanent digital marketer positions.
 Create a profile with these agencies so that they can refer you if they have a client in search of your skillset.
 Keep in mind that many of these agencies will often take a percentage of your salary in exchange for making the match, but this can often be worthwhile if it helps you get in the door.
 Agencies that specialize in digital marketing positions include Artisan Talent, Mondo, Marketpro, Sparks Group, iCreatives and The Creative Group.

 Ready to start applying for entry-level marketing jobs?
 Set up alerts on job boards including Indeed, LinkedIn, Glassdoor, Wayup, Handshake, and Mathison so you get an email when new opportunities that meet your criteria are posted.
 Additionally, identify a shortlist of 5–10 companies in your target market that you would love to work for.
 Regularly monitor their job boards to see when they post new marketing roles and, ideally, set up informational interviews or coffee chats proactively with people who currently work there so you can begin to build relationships before you even apply.
 You can find these individuals on LinkedIn (make sure to set up a profile if you haven’t already!) and identify relevant contacts using these tips.
 Don’t be afraid to reach out to members of your extended network and ask them for introductions.

-When you see opportunities that align with what you’re looking for, read the job posting carefully and then build a resume that highlights relevant experience aligned to the job requirements.
+When you see opportunities that align with what you’re looking for, read digital marketer job posting carefully and then build a resume that highlights relevant experience aligned to the job requirements.
 Use sites like JobScan to see how closely your resume matches the job description.
 Don’t forget to include a “skills” section on your resume that highlights your specific digital marketing competencies and the tools/technologies you have mastered.
 These will likely be filtered for by an Applicant Tracking System (ATS) so it can be helpful to make sure you have highlighted relevant keywords.
 Get a headstart on this process by using a tools like the Emsi Skills Extractor that allows you to copy and paste the text from your resume and then extracts relevant skills keywords to highlight.

 Finally, make sure to have someone proofread and provide feedback on your resume and cover letter!
 Digital marketing requires attention to detail so make sure your application materials embody the care and attention needed to do the job well.